nyu-pl-fa18/class07/README.md

 val p : int * int = (1, 2)
 ```

-However, this feature should be used carefully (see below).
+However, this feature of the syntax should be used carefully (see
+below).

 The type `t list` denotes a list whose elements belong to type `t`.
 As
-in Scheme, lists in OCaml are immutable.
-However, unlike in Scheme
+in Scheme, lists are immutable.
+However, unlike in Scheme where lists
-where lists are *heterogeneous* (i.e., elements of different types can
+are *heterogeneous* (i.e., values of different types can be stored in
-be stored in the same list), OCaml lists are *homogeneous* (all
+the same list), OCaml lists are *homogeneous* (all values stored in a
-elements of a list must belong to the same type `t`).
+list must belong to the same type).

 Similar to Scheme, list values are constructed from the empty list,
 denoted `[]`, using the *cons* constructor, denoted `::`.
-Note that
+The cons
-the operator `::` is right-associative.
+operator `::` is an infix operator and right-associative.
 Examples

 ```ocaml
 # 1 :: 2 :: 3 :: []